A Idioms

 - the route along which someone or something escapes

-There was no avenue of escape for the group of bank robbers.
+There was no avenue of escape for the bank robbers.

 avoid (someone or something) like the plague